jwoberbeck/sound-reviews/README.md

 =============

 Sound reviews about sounds.
-A joint progress by John Oberbeck and Brooks Ryan.
+A joint project by John Oberbeck and Brooks Ryan.